redmacdev1988/Carousel/README.md

 In your Microsoft Code, make sure you install Live Server from Extensions.

+Cloned the project and open it with Code.
-After you have cloned the project, in the root directory, right click on index.html and click 'run with Live Server'.
+In the file directory on the left, right click on index.html and click 'Open with Live Server'.

 You should see a url:
 ```
 http://127.0.0.1:5500/index.html
 ```
+The web page should in a browser.

 ### Aim of the project